mika880911/dnmp/README.md

     - `sites.*.domain`: site domain

-    - `sites.*.entry-point`: which folder of the container is the project entry point
+    - `sites.*.entry_point`: which folder of the container is the project entry point

-    - `sites.*.template`: which configuration to use in ./datas/templates/nginx folder
+    - `sites.*.nginx_template`: which configuration to use in ./datas/templates/nginx folder

-    - `sites.*.php-fpm-version`: which PHP version should this site use
+    - `sites.*.php_fpm_version`: which PHP version should this site use

     - `sites.*.auto_host`: whether to add host mapping